dbbs-lab/bsb-core/docs/connectivity/geometric.rst

     "affinity": 0.1
   }

-CloudToMorphologyIntersection
+ShapeToMorphologyIntersection
 -----------------------------

+The class :class:`~bsb.connectivity.geometric.shape_morphology_intersection.ShapeToMorphologyIntersection`
-The class :class:`~bsb.connectivity.point_cloud.cloud_morphology_intersection.CloudToMorphologyIntersection` creates connections between the point cloud representing the presynaptic cell the points of the morphology of a postsynaptic cell, checking if the points of the morphology are inside the geometric shapes representing the presynaptic cells.
+creates connections between the point cloud representing the presynaptic cell the points of the morphology of a postsynaptic cell, checking if the points of the morphology are inside the geometric shapes representing the presynaptic cells.
 This connection strategy is suitable when we have a detailed morphology of the postsynaptic cell, but not of the presynaptic cell.